svc333/overview/whats-new/index.md

 ## {{site.data.keyword.Bluemix_notm}} platform
 {: #platform_category}

+### {{site.data.keyword.Bluemix_notm}} CLI Version 1.0.0 is now available
+New as of: 31 March 2020

+The 1.0.0 release of the {{site.data.keyword.Bluemix_notm}} CLI includes two new global options to help you more easily automate command-line scripting tasks.
+The new `--output json` option provides command output in a parsable JSON format, and the `--quiet` option surpresses some extra messages such as progress indicators simplify automated processing.
+The {{site.data.keyword.Bluemix_notm}} CLI now also includes the {{site.data.keyword.dev_cli_notm}} (`ibmcloud dev`) commands, so you can work with apps, pipelines, toolchains, and more without needing to install a separate plug-in.
+The Cloud Foundry CLI (`ibmcloud cf`) is no longer bundled but can still be installed separately.

+For more information about the {{site.data.keyword.Bluemix_notm}} CLI, see [Getting started with the IBM Cloud CLI and Developer Tools](/docs/cli?topic=cloud-cli-getting-started).

 ### Customizing how access is assigned by using custom roles
 New as of: 23 March 2020